RoqueNight/Linux-Privilege-Escalation-Basics/README.md

 # Sudo -l

-sudo -l // What binaries can we execute with sudo?
+Sudo -l // What binaries can we execute with Sudo?

 // Example Output